AntaresSimulatorTeam/antares-doc/docs/reference/outputs.md

 |                                | `/renewables`[^ren] | `/<area_names>/...`  |
 |                                | `/ntc`              | `/<area_names>/...`  |

-These files contain, for each kind of time-series, the number drawn (randomly or not) in each Monte-Carlo year (files are present if "output profile / MC scenarios" was set to "true").
+These files contain, for each kind of time series, the number drawn (randomly or not) in each Monte-Carlo year (files are present if "output profile / MC scenarios" was set to "true").

 | `output/<simu_id>/ts-generator/` |                |                                |